kushaldas/lym/docs/networking.rst

 host command
 -------------

-The **host** command will show you the IP address of any given hostname.
+The **host** command is a simple DNS lookup utility.
+It will show you the IP address of any given hostname.

 ::